JeremieFeron14/SkipGram_from_scratch/README.md

 Additional options:

  --mode_OOV <bool>: default False, True if you want the representations to be learned from n-grams rather than words.
-Gives etter results when predicting out of vocabulary words at test time (Enriching Word Vectors with Subword Information, 2017).
+Gives Better results when predicting out of vocabulary words at test time (Enriching Word Vectors with Subword Information, 2017).

  if testing trained model:
  --test